 Fiji's culture will likely be very different to that of most expats' home countries.
 Fijians are generally friendly and hospitable.
 Foreigners have been known to attract some unwanted attention from curious locals in rural areas, but this is mostly harmless and should be handled with good grace.

 As is always the case for expats moving to a new country, new arrivals in Fiji will have to get to grips with hearing a new language and being exposed to local traditions and culinary delicacies.
-However, the most significant elements of culture shock in Fiji will likely stem from religion and politics.
+That said, the most significant elements of culture shock in Fiji will likely stem from religion and politics.

 Religion in Fiji

-Fiji has a very religious culture, and there are churches of various denominations throughout the archipelago.
+Fiji has a highly religious culture, and there are churches of various denominations throughout the archipelago.
 Over half of Fiji's population is Christian, with the Methodist Church commanding the largest congregation, followed by the Catholic Church.

 Politics in Fiji

 Recent Fijian history has been dominated by a number of military coups, the most recent of which happened in December 2006.
 In 2013, a new constitution was introduced, and general elections were held in 2014.
 While the country is considered stable, expats are advised to stay away from any political protests or demonstrations that may occur.

 Time in Fiji